-The 5 most important things Fed chair Powell said about the banking crisis Wednesday
+The 5 most important things Fed Chair Powell said about the banking crisis Wednesday

 Powell did not name the institutions that had received those designations.

-The Federal Reserve describes MRIAs as issued in response to problems at banks that can lead to their “further deterioration” of banks and harm consumers.
+The Federal Reserve said MRIAs are issued in response to problems at banks that can lead to “further deterioration” and harm consumers.

 “MRIAs are a call for more immediate action to address acute or protracted weaknesses that could lead to further deterioration in a banking organization’s soundness, may result in harm to consumers, or have caused, or could lead to, noncompliance with laws and regulations,” the Fed says on its website, noting that most of these “are resolved without the need to escalate.”